Ivan Sproule: Career

 Sproule joined Bristol City on a three-year contract on 27 June 2007 for an undisclosed fee, believed to be about £500,000.
 He made his debut for the West Country club on 29 August 2007 against Manchester City in the League Cup.
 He was made to sit out the first four games of the season due to a suspension which he received while playing for Hibernian.
 He scored his first goal for Bristol City on 24 October 2007 in their 2–1 victory over Southampton.
 Sproule was part of the Bristol City squad who were beaten in the Championship 2008 play-off final against Hull City.

 Sproule fell out of favour at Bristol City in 2010, making his last start for the first team in August.
 He was loaned to Yeovil Town in November.
 He was then loaned to Notts County in March 2011.

 In April 2011, Sproule held discussions with Colin Calderwood about a proposed return to Hibernian.
 Sproule signed a pre-contract agreement with the club a month later.
 On the opening game of the season, he played his first Hibs match in a 2–0 loss against Celtic; scored on his first match two months later, in a 3–2 win over St Johnstone.
 Sproule fell out of favour at Hibs during the 2012–13 season, making only one starting appearance.

 Sproule moved to Ross County on a free transfer in January 2013.
 He scored two goals in his first appearance for the club, in a 4–1 victory at St Mirren on 19 January.
 After the match, Manager Derek Adams praised Sproule's performance, while Sproule, himself, say his debut was a 'dream' A week later, Sproule scored again but this time was against his former club Hibs in a 1–0 win.
-Sproule scored 8 goals in 24 appearances for Ross County, but decided to leave the club in November 2013 due to personal reasons.
+Sproule scored 8 goals in 24 appearances for Ross County, but decided to leave the club in November 2013 for personal reasons.